Beyond the First Eight Months

 ORR created a fact sheet to explain immigration statuses that qualify for Marketplace coverage including Medicaid and the Children’s Health Insurance Plan.
 Knowing about eligible immigration status can help you with your ACA outreach and enrollment activities.
 View the fact sheet.

-For more information about immigration documents that may be required or used, depending on the individual situation, visit the Marketplace at https://www.healthcare.gov/immigration-status-and-the-marketplace/.
+Visit the Marketplace for more information about immigration documents that may be required or used, depending on the individual situation.